maelick/PassMAN/doc/source/userdoc.rst

 - db:
     - filename: the filename of the local database file.
     - format: the format used to save the database.
-May be yaml, aes, gnupg. aes encryption also uses bzip2 compression and YAML. gnupg is not yet implemented but will also use bzip2 and YAML.
+May be yaml, aes, gnupg. aes and gpg encryption also use bzip2 compression and YAML.
     - passphrase: encryption passphrase to use (optional and not recommended to use).